pydantic/pydantic/docs/index.md

   you know how to use *pydantic*.
 Data structures are just instances of classes you define with type annotations, so auto-completion, linting, [mypy](usage/mypy.md), IDEs (especially [PyCharm](pycharm_plugin.md)), and your intuition should all work properly with your validated data.

-**dual use**
-: *pydantic's* [BaseSettings](usage/settings.md) class allows *pydantic* to be used in both a "validate this request data" context and in a "load my system settings" context.
-The main differences are that system settings can be read from environment variables, and more complex objects like DSNs and Python objects are often required.

 **fast**
 : *pydantic* has always taken performance seriously, most of the library is compiled with cython giving a ~50% speedup,